giuliodondi/kOS-Shuttle_OPS1/README.md

 **Black Zones**
 - later in the zone high Gs are inevitable because of the high speed
 - reentry pitch is higher to protect from heating and there is higher risk of loss of control

-### ECAL / Bermuda aborts

-**Not Implemented Yet**

-IT's a special procedure for **2EO GREEN** for launches out of KSC, available in the later parts when velocity is high enough.
-Bermuda for 35/40° inclination and ECAL for >=52°.

 ### 2EO RTLS YELLOW